-As it turns out, if you have a couple of pages that bleed to the middle21, you can pretend that they don't and simply trim those pages the same size as all your other pages.
-Or, if you want to preserve that bleed, you'll have to remove those sheets before you trim the edges, and separate them very carefully down the middle.
+38https://askubuntu.com/questions/17823/how-to-list-all-installed-packages very carefully down the middle.
 If you are lucky, they are in the middle of a signature, and you can separate them with a sharp knife.
 If you are not lucky, they will be somewhere else, and may have glue holding them together, meaning you have to very carefully prise them apart.
 No matter how carefully you do this, you will inevitably lose some data.

-$^{^{21}\}mbox{Generally}$ because of a photograph or illustration that continues across both the left and right pages.
+24Generally because of a photograph or illustration that continues across both the left and right pages.